Amy Casey Cooks

 • Divide the batter evenly between the loaf pans and tap lightly on the counter to release any air bubbles.
 Sprinkle with the turbinado or sanding sugar.

-• Bake for 40 - 45 minutes or until a skewer comes out clean.
+• Bake for 40 to 45 minutes or until a skewer comes out clean.

 Notes